AdaCore/spark2014/docs/ug/getting_started.rst

               and then
             not Value_Found_In_Range (A, Val, A'First, Pos));

-This allows to prove the range check on line 21, but the loop invariant preservation becomes unproved:
+This allows |GNATprove| to prove the range check on line 21, but the loop invariant preservation becomes unproved:

 .. image:: static/search_loopinv_not_proved.png